aytchhh/project-0/README.md

 1. Clone the repository:

-- type the following commands in your terminal:
+- Navigate to the folder where you want to clone the repo, then type the following commands in your terminal:
 ```sh
 git clone https://github.com/aytchhh/project-0.git
 ```